 Under the hood, Vuex is used.

-The nuxt development team decided to make life easier for us by writing an additional add-on for vuex, which helps to write less code and therefore fewer bugs.
+The Nuxt development team decided to make life easier for us by writing an additional add-on for vuex, which helps to write less code and therefore fewer bugs.

-To add a module to the nuxt repository, it is enough to create a new file in the store folder, in which variables, actions, mutations, and getters should be specified.
+To add a module to the Nuxt repository, it is enough to create a new file in the store folder, in which variables, actions, mutations, and getters should be specified.
 The name of this file will be the name of the module that will be called in the code to get the required data.

 Below, I'll show you an example of a module that requests a list of products via API: